cmconrad/noteherder/README.md

 **Note**: This requires the Firebase command-line tools to be installed.
 Run `npm install -g firebase tools` to install them.

+## Day 10 Homework

+* Add an `updatedAt` field to notes (updating its value every time you save the note)

+### Super Mega Bonus Credit

+* Sort the notes in the list with the most recently updated at the top.

 ## Day 6 Homework

 * Load data in the form when a note is clicked in the list.